Equipartition of a segment: Reduction to the lemma on multivalued functions

-In means that $[0,1]$ may be partitioned into $p_n$ possibly degenerate segments of the same value $y$ of the multi-valued function $\phi_n$.
 Each of these segments may in turn be partitioned into $p_{n-1}$ segments of the same value $y$ of the multi-valued function $\phi_{n-1}$, and so on.
-Eventually, we obtain a partition of $[0,1]$ into $m=p_1\cdots p_n$ parts of the same value $y$ of the multi-valued function $\phi_1$, which is in fact the single-valued function $f$. \end{proof}
+Eventually, we obtain a partition of $[0,1]$ into $m=p_1\cdots p_n$ parts of the same value $y$ of the multi-valued function $\phi_1$, which is in fact the single-valued function $f$ we have started from. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lemma:function-to-function}] Parametrize the partitions of $[a,b]\in\mathcal I$ into $p$ possibly degenerate segments with the polyhedral model $P_p\subset F_p(\mathbb R^2)$ of the configuration space, introduced in \cite{bz2014} (and denoted $\mathcal F(2,p)$ there).
-We briefly recall its properties:

-\begin{itemize} \item $P_p$ has dimension $p-1$, it is invariant with respect to the action of the permutation group $\mathfrak S_p$ on $F_p(\mathbb R^2)$. \item There is a single orbit of the top-dimensional cells of $P_p$ under the action of $\mathfrak S_p$.
-The top-dimensional cells of $P_p$ may be oriented so that $\mathfrak S_p$ acts on these orientations by the sign of the permutation \cite[Lemma~4.1]{bz2014}. \item With these orientations, $P_p$ becomes a pseudomanifold modulo $p$ \cite[Section~4.2]{bz2014}, that is the homological boundary of thus constructed $(p-1)$-chain is zero modulo $p$. \end{itemize}